addbel0/addbel0.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My personal site that occasionally post about my bug bounty writeups, ctf writeups or even cybersecurity related post
+My personal site that occasionally post about my bug bounty writeups, ctf writeups or cybersecurity related post